graphql/graphql-spec/spec/Section 3 -- Type System.md

 ) on FIELD_DEFINITION | ENUM_VALUE
 ```

-The `@deprecated` directive is used within the schema definition language to
+The `@deprecated` directive is used within the type system definition language
-indicate deprecated portions of the schema, such as deprecated fields on a type
+to indicate deprecated portions of a GraphQL service's schema, such as
-or deprecated enum values.
+deprecated fields on a type or deprecated enum values.

 Deprecations include a reason for why it is deprecated, which is formatted using
 Markdown syntax (as specified by [CommonMark](http://commonmark.org/)).